-Character roles are used to create decks of cards, one each for combat, interaction, and exploration.
-In addition to character role cards, players can include general cards, which available to everyone.
-These cards simply say “Level” next to the level requirement on the card instead of listing a particular role name.
+Roles are used to create decks of cards, one each for combat, interaction, and exploration.
+In addition to cards unique to their Roles, players can include general cards, which are available to everyone.
+These cards simply say “Level” next to the level requirement on the card instead of listing a particular Role name.
 All cards within a deck must be intended for use within that scenario type and be at or below your level; for instance, you can build a combat deck using level-appropriate class cards and general combat cards.
 However, you cannot include any exploration or interaction cards in your combat deck.

 Each deck must have between 30 and 50 cards with no more than 4 of any one card included.
 Some cards may have an even tighter limit on how many can be included within a single deck.

 In addition to the Roles, every character has one Background chosen at character creation.
 Backgrounds define where a character came from, in terms of heritage, childhood, or pre-adventuring career.
 Each Background card provides an entry for exploration scenarios as well as an ability that may apply to any number of scenarios.
 Backgrounds cannot be changed once chosen.

 At level 6, the Background is replaced with a Destiny, as where a character is going is now more important than where they came from.
 Destinies function identically to Backgrounds, having an entry for each scenario type that can always be used.

 Each character has a set of Stat Tracks, though they're only used within scenarios.
 There are four in total: Power, Resilience, Mind, and Skill.
 Each Role and Background provides a set of modifiers to the base values of your Stat Tracks; Roles not used within a scenario do not apply their effects to the Stat Tracks.
 So, in combat scenarios, you'd apply modifiers from your Background and Class, but not from your Craft or Profession.